Chelsoconn/210/notes.md

 console.log(upperNames); // => ['CHRIS', 'KEVIN', 'NAVEED', 'PETE', 'VICTOR']
 ```

-1. Declare and initialize the `index` variable to `0`.
-2. If `index` is not less than the array length, go to step 6.
+1. Execute the initialization statement.
+Note that the statement may include variable declarations.
+2. Evaluate the condition.
+The loop terminates if the condition has a falsy value.
-3. Execute the loop body.
+3. Execute the body of the loop.
-4. Increment `index`.
+4. Execute the increment expression.
-5. Go back to step 2.
+5. Return to step 2 for the next iteration.
-6. Log the results.

 - `for` loops let you see and understand the looping logic at a single glance.
 The syntax also lets you move the `index` variable from the global scope into the scope of the `for` statement, and it helps make your code cleaner and more organized.